Tufts MC is the only medical center in New England to receive prestigious designation

-“This award is incredibly meaningful for our clinicians and for our patients, because it tells us that our quality ranks among the best of our peer academic medical center institutions,” said Michael Wagner, MD, President and CEO of Tufts Medical Center.
+“This award is incredibly meaningful for our clinicians and for our patients, because it tells us that our quality ranks among the best of our peer academic medical center institutions,” said Michael Wagner, MD, former President and CEO of Tufts Medical Center.
 “We are honored by the award, and I salute the effort and innovation of our physicians, nurses and entire staff who work tirelessly every day to deliver outstanding care to our patients.”

 UHC’s annual Quality and Accountability study is designed to help academic medical centers adapt their processes to ensure high performance in quality and safety in all the ways they care for patients.
 UHC member hospitals and health systems submit their data in an effort to benchmark their quality efforts and learn from each other.

 "It is important that patients today have timely access to information about how their hospitals perform.
 UHC uses objective, risk-adjusted quality, patient-satisfaction and efficiency data to provide a picture of what it’s like to receive care inside our hospital.
 This is different than rankings that rely on reputation or brand awareness rather than care at the bedside,” said Saul Weingart, MD, Chief Medical Officer of Tufts Medical Center.
 “We are gratified by our results this year, and grateful to UHC for the opportunities we have as members to learn and improve.”